 You chose a career in equine veterinary medicine because you care about the welfare of horses and you want to make a difference, right?

-Our upcoming course, Preventative medicine: proactive management, is designed to support vets and nurses in moving beyond reactive treatment and towards proactive, welfare-led care that truly makes a difference.
+Our upcoming course, Preventative medicine: proactive management, is designed to support vets and nurses in moving beyond reactive treatment and towards proactive, welfare-led care that truly makes a difference to the entire horse population.
 Our highly practical programme focuses on risk-based, evidence-led decision-making.
 Through interactive case discussions and real-world examples, you’ll learn how to anticipate and mitigate common threats such as infectious disease, gastric conditions, metabolic syndromes, and parasite challenges.
 The goal?
 To equip you with the tools to create tailored preventive plans for every horse and yard you manage.

 Why this course matters